Protect Your Smile

 When It’s Time to Seek Treatment

 If left untreated, a damaged or decayed tooth can cause further harm to your smile and overall well-being.
-Dr. Bobbitt will recommend a filling, inlay, onlay, or a full-coverage crown depending on the condition of your tooth and the amount of remaining healthy tooth structure.
+Your dentist will recommend a filling, inlay, onlay, or a full-coverage crown depending on the condition of your tooth and the amount of remaining healthy tooth structure.
 These restorative treatments can be used to treat a variety of issues, such as: